Padrino comes shipped with a slick and beautiful Admin Interface, with the following features:

 Scenario E-commerce (User Authentication)

-our controllers actions; we can easily accomplish this by editing
+we can easily accomplish this by editing

 class MyEcommerce < Padrino::Application register Padrino::Admin::AccessControl enable :authentication enable :store_location set :login_page, "/login" access_control.roles_for :any do |role| role.protect "/customer/orders" role.protect "/cart/checkout" end end

 /cart/checkout.
-The result will be that an
+The result will be that an unauthenticated user will

-asked to authenticate first by visiting our
+first by visiting our

 :login_page defined as